 Level One - Verbal/Written Warning.
 When the Student Development Team determines that the student's behavior reflects a Level One concern, the Team will recommend a verbal or written warning that will be presented to the student.
 The record of the Team's decision and the recommended actions will be part of the student's official record.
 The Student Development Team will determine if, and the extent to which, local legal authorities will be informed of disciplinary actions on campus, unless local laws require notification for specific instances.
 The Student Development Team will comply with local laws requiring the reporting of specified offenses.
 The Student Development Team is also responsible for monitoring any recommended actions.

 Level One concerns may include:

-- First offense of any actions inconsistent with biblical living - Behaviors that have minimal impact on the relationships with other members of the community or minimal harm to the student exhibiting the behavior
+- A first offense of any actions inconsistent with biblical living - Behaviors that have minimal impact on the relationships with other members of the community or minimal harm to the student exhibiting the behavior

-Level Two - Probation.
+Level Two - Written warning with One on One with Student Development Team.
 The Student Development Team may determine that a student's behavior reflects a Level Two concern.
-The Team will then recommend a Disciplinary Probation period for the student.
-The Team will recommend the duration of the probation and the conditions on which the probation can be rescinded.
+The Team will then meet with to discuss opportunities for restoration.
+If the team believes that the student is not contrite for what they did, then the Team can place a student on Level 3.